-Identification by mediating instruments.
-Figure 6 displays another model for which Assumption Set A permits the identification of the natural direct effect, while B does not.
-NDE achieves its identifiability through auxiliary mediating variables (Z) but not through adjustment for pretreatment covariates, as demanded by B.
+(b) Identification by mediating instruments

+Figure 6 displays another model for which assumption set A permits the identification of the natural direct effect, while B does not.
+NDE achieves its identifiability through auxiliary mediating variables (Z) but not through adjustment for pre-treatment covariates, as demanded by B.

-In this model, the null set $W = \{\emptyset\}$ satisfies Condition B-1 but not Condition B-2; there is no set of covariates that would enable us to deconfound the treatment-mediator relationship.
+In this model, the null set $W = \{\emptyset\}$ satisfies conditions B-1 but not condition B-2; there is no set of covariates that would enable us to deconfound the treatment-mediator relationship.
 Referring to our encouragement-design example, such a model acknowledges the existence of unmeasured factors that affect both student choice to enroll in the program (T = 1) and student ability to devote time for homework (M = 1).
 The intermediate variable, Z, that stands between T and M may represent, for example, students' perception of the importance of homework to their progress, which can be monitored by auxiliary means (e.g., a questionnaire) at some intermediate stage of the study.
-It can be shown that the availability of such intermediate measurements can make up for the unobservability of all factors that confound T and M (Morgan & Winship, 2007, Chapter 3; Pearl, 2000a, Chapter 3).
+It can be shown that the availability of such intermediate measurements can make up for the unobservability of all factors that confound T and M (Morgan and Winship, 2007, Ch.
+3; Pearl, 2000a, Ch.
+3).

-Indeed, Condition A-3 requires only that we identify the effect of T on M by some means, not necessarily by rendering T random or unconfounded (or ignorable).
+Indeed, condition A-3 requires only that we identify the effect of T on M by some means, not necessarily by rendering T random or unconfounded (or ignorable).
 The presence of the observed variable Z permits us to identify this causal effect using an estimator called front-door (Pearl, 1995; Pearl, 2009b, pp. 81-85).
-The resultant NDE estimand will be where P(M = m | do(T = 0)) is given by
+The resultant NDE estimand will be: